richorama/SQLDatabaseBackup/readme.md

 The bacpac file will have the date and time of the backup appended to the name, allowing you to keep a history of backups.

+### Blob cleanup

+To delete old backups from blob storage, see this related project: https://github.com/nwoolls/AzureStorageCleanup

+### Credits

+Thanks to @nwoolls for his contributions.

 ### License

 MIT